torreta/Tbalance-API/Notes.md

 so you know if they are profitable or just a sinkhole.
 (u can see them as investments or transation groups)

+apart from transaction type, put something like organization on transaction so you know what kind of transation was and in what kind of pool of investment it is